dabbu-knowledge-platform/files-api-server/.github/ISSUE_TEMPLATE/request-a-new-provider.md

 ---
 name: Request a new provider
-about: Ask for a new provider to be added to Dabbu server
+about: Ask for a new provider to be added to Dabbu Files API Server
 title: '[NPROV]:'
 labels: enhancement, new-provider
 assignees: gamemaker1